mcb5637/BTX_CAC_Compatibility/README.md

         - UAC: fixed firing speed, only one visual projectile, added AC mode (1 shot, but +4 acc)
         - Gauss: -
         - MG: added double speed mode (double shots, -4 acc, +5 heat)
+		- AMS: MG that shoots at incoming missles (20 shots at 0.5 acc) (can overload for 30 shots + jam chance / can be used as MG)
     - Missle
         - LRM: added hotload mode
         - Artemis IV LRM: added hotload mode, changed acc to +4 in direct fire (+0 indirect), added clustering